 ¡Hola, soy Lorena!

-My “Bilingual Beginnings” began in 2007 when I left my high school Spanish classroom to travel through Nicaragua.
+My “Bilingual Beginnings” began in 2007 when I left my high school Spanish classroom to travel throughout Nicaragua.

-Traveling took me outside of my comfort zone, and fueled my curiosity to know more about the culture and traditions.
+However, traveling took my language learning to the next level.
+It took me outside of my comfort zone, and fueled my curiosity to know more about languages, cultures and traditions.
 I yearned deeply to be able to understand the stories and conversations I was hearing.

-As a result, I took my second language acquisition a lot more serious, and most importantly, I took it outside of the classroom.
+As a result of my travels, I took my second language acquisition a lot more serious, and most importantly, I took it outside of the classroom.

-Since then, I have embraced the language into my everyday life, through meeting new friends that are native speakers in Spanish, listening to music, trying new foods, traveling, and starting a family with my Salvadoran partner, Carlos.
+I began to embrace Spanish into my everyday life, through meeting native Spanish-speaking friends, listening to music, trying new foods, traveling, and starting a bilingual family with my Salvadoran partner, Carlos.

-At the time, I had no approach or style except that as a family, we would speak only Spanish at home to him, so he could get the most exposure possible.
+At the time, I had no approach to how I would raise a bilingual child.
+We simply only spoke to him in Spanish at home to him, so he could get the most exposure possible.
 Now, I know that this approach is called Minority Language at Home (MLAH).

-Little did I know that raising a child in my nonnative language would teach me more about the language and culture of Spanish, such as nursery rhymes and onomatopoeias, for example, los pollito dicen pío pío (the chicks says chirp chirp).
+Little did I know that raising a child in my nonnative language would teach me more about the language and culture of Spanish.
+Now I know Spanish nursery rhymes and onomatopoeias, for example, los pollito dicen pío pío (the chicks says chirp chirp).
+I became familiar with a plethora of Spanish picture books, and I learned and am still learning new vocabulary everyday!

 Needless to say, my bilingual parenting journey has not been easy, but it has been so very worth every second.
 As Kevin Wong beautifully states: “though raising children is often a thankless job, bilingualism is a gift that they will undoubtedly thank you for one day.”

 While you can still find my best mom tips and advice, most of my new content aims to help the bilingual aspirer and language lover.
 And since a lot of my focus is geared towards young kids, I also offer lots of play-based activities for kids.
 Through play, we learn most, especially when it comes to language learning.